heyxyz/hey/CONTRIBUTING.md

 👍🎉 Thank you for your interest in contributing to the Lenster! 🎉👍

-Lenster is an open-source project maintained by [Yoginth](https://gitlab.com/yo).
+Lenster is an open-source project maintained by [Lenster team](https://github.com/lensterxyz).
 We appreciate your interest and efforts to contribute to Lenster.

 Anyone can be a contributor.
 Either you found a typo, or you have an awesome feature request you could implement, we encourage you to create a Merge Request.